Skip to main content

 Citation: Naratil T, Walker JH.
 The threat of mobile sports betting on soldiers.
 Journal of Financial Literacy and Wellbeing.
 Published online 2025:1-11. doi:10.1017/flw.2025.10003

-Abstract: The article discusses how soldiers are particularly at risk from mobile sports betting apps because their high stress, willingness to take risks, and financial instability can make them prone to gambling addiction.
+Abstract: The article discusses how soldiers are particularly at risk from mobile sports betting apps due to high stress, willingness to take risks, and financial instability can make them prone to gambling addiction.
 These apps offer real-time betting and encourage continuous decisions, which may lead to impulsive behavior and result in many soldiers developing moderate to severe gambling disorders.

 License: This is an Open Access article, distributed under the terms of the Creative Commons Attribution licence (https://creativecommons.org/licenses/by/4.0/), which permits unrestricted re-use, distribution and reproduction, provided the original article is properly cited